Christian1984/vfrmap-for-vr/README.md

 # Releases and Downloads

-Program zips of FSKneeboard FREE are released and uploaded [here](https://github.com/Christian1984/vfrmap-for-vr/releases).
+Program zips and installers of FSKneeboard FREE are released and uploaded [here](https://github.com/Christian1984/vfrmap-for-vr/releases).

 If you decide to support the development of this mod by buying a copy of FSKneeboard PRO [here](https://fskneeboard.com/buy-now) you will be emailed a link where you can download the FSKneeboard PRO binaries.